Blyzz616/LHL-TaNL-Logs/README.md

 - Apache/2.4.41, Running on Ubuntu 20.04.6 LTS

 The log files for both of these web servers are being monitored for any unusual activity.
 This includes:
-- Unusual Failed logins
+- Any Failed logins on days that are not Tuhrsday
-- High number of failed logins
+- High number of failed logins on Thursdays
-- Logins occurring outside of the expected times
 - Failed page requests (404s)